-- Instruction decode throughput is important for processors based on Intel Core i7 processors, Intel Core microarchitecture (Pentium M, Intel Core Solo, and Intel Core Duo processors) but less important for processors based on Intel NetBurst microarchitecture. - Generating code with a 4-1-1 template (instruction with four μops followed by two instructions with one μop each) helps the Pentium M processor. - Intel Core Solo and Intel Core Duo processors have an enhanced front end that is less sensitive to the 4-1-1 template.
-Processors based on Intel Core microarchitecture have 4 decoders and employ micro-fusion and macro-fusion so that each of three simple decoders are not restricted to handling simple instructions consisting of one μop .
+- Instruction decode throughput is important for processors based on Intel Core i7 processors, Intel Core microarchitecture (Pentium M, Intel Core Solo, and Intel Core Duo processors).
+Taking advantage of decoded ICache, Loop Stream Detector and macrofusion can further improve front end performance. - Generating code with a 4-1-1 template (instruction with four μ ops followed by two instructions with one μ op each) helps the Pentium M processor. - Intel Core Solo and Intel Core Duo processors have an enhanced front end that is less sensitive to the 4-1-1 template.
+Processors based on Intel Core microarchitecture have 4 decoders and employ micro-fusion and macro-fusion so that each of three simple decoders are not restricted to handling simple instructions consisting of one μ op.

 Taking advantage of micro-fusion will increase decoder throughput across Intel Core Solo, Intel Core Duo and Intel Core2 Duo processors.
-Taking advantage of macro-fusion can improve decoder throughput further on Intel Core 2 Duo
+Taking advantage of macro-fusion can improve decoder throughput further on Intel Core 2 Duo processor family.
+Taking advantage of macro-fusion can improve decoder throughput in both 64-bit and 32-bit code for Intel microarchitecture code name Nehalem.

-- processor family.
-Taking advantage of macro-fusion can improve decoder throughput in both 64-bit and 32-bit code for Intel microarchitecture (Nehalem) - On processors based on Intel NetBurst microarchitecture, the code size limit of interest is imposed by the trace cache.
-On Pentium M processors, the code size limit is governed by the instruction cache. - Dependencies for partial register writes incur large penalties when using the Pentium M processor (this applies to processors with CPUID signature family 6, model 9).
+- On processors based on Intel microarchitecture code name Sandy Bridge, the code size for optimal front end performance is associated with the decode ICache. - Dependencies for partial register writes incur large penalties when using the Pentium M processor (this applies to processors with CPUID signature family 6, model 9).
 On Pentium 4, Intel Xeon processors, Pentium M processor (with CPUID signature family 6, model 13), such penalties are relieved by artificial dependencies between each partial register write.
 Intel Core Solo, Intel Core Duo processors and processors based on Intel Core microarchitecture can experience minor delays due to partial register stalls.
 To avoid false dependences from partial register updates, use full register updates and extended moves. - Use appropriate instructions that support dependence-breaking (PXOR, SUB, XOR instructions).
-Dependence-breaking support for XORPS is available in Intel Core Solo, Intel Core Duo processors and processors based on Intel Core microarchitecture. - Floating point register stack exchange instructions are slightly more expensive due to issue restrictions in processors based on Intel NetBurst microarchitecture. - Hardware prefetching can reduce the effective memory latency for data and instruction accesses in general.
-But different microarchitectures may require some custom modifications to adapt to the specific hardware prefetch implementation of each microarchitecture. - On processors based on Intel NetBurst microarchitecture, latencies of some instructions are relatively significant (including shifts, rotates, integer multiplies, and moves from memory with sign extension).
-Use care when using the LEA instruction.
-See Section 3.5.1.3, "Using LEA." - On processors based on Intel NetBurst microarchitecture, there may be a penalty when instructions with immediates requiring more than 16-bit signed representation are placed next to other instructions that use immediates.
+Dependence-breaking support for XORPS is available in Intel Core Solo, Intel Core Duo processors and processors based on Intel Core microarchitecture. - Hardware prefetching can reduce the effective memory latency for data and instruction accesses in general.
+But different microarchitectures may require some custom modifications to adapt to the specific hardware prefetch implementation of each microarchitecture.